updated

 Description

-We are a working wildlife sanctuary looking after 60+ species of Australian native wildlife (250+ animals) and 80 acres of fox-proofed bush habitat.
-The Main House is inside the sanctuary with the animals.
+We are a working wildlife sanctuary looking after 60+ species of Australian native wildlife (400+ animals), 80 acres of fox-proofed bush habitat, and sacred Aboriginal sites.
+Guest and volunteer accommodation is inside the sanctuary with the animals.

-The sanctuary always runs on a very tight budget because we are funded only by visitors buying entry tickets and spending in our gift shop or joining one of our education programs.
-But we're a determined team and won't be held back by resource constraints.
-We're always stretching whatever income we get to do more, and we have learned through bushfires and covid interrupting our work that we have to be sustainable and put away any extra that comes in to fund the periods when we have little or no income so that our animals' care is continuous.
+The sanctuary always runs on a very tight budget because our only source of operational funding is visitors buying entry tickets, spending in our gift shop, or joining one of our education programs.
+However, we're a determined team and won't be held back by resource constraints.
+We're always stretching whatever income we get to do more, and we have learned through bushfires and covid interrupting our work that we have to be self-sustaining.
+We put away any extra that comes in during busy times, to fund the periods when we have little or no income.
+In this way, we can ensure our animals can always have what they need, even when there is no money coming in.

-Our volunteers are essential to our being able to do what we do - so thank you for wanting to help us.
-Everything we (and you) do is for the animals, even when the work is not hands-on animal work.
+Our local and international volunteers are essential to our being able to do what we do - so thank you for wanting to help us.
+Everything you (and we) do is for the animals, even when the work is not hands-on animal work.

 • Types of help and learning opportunities